gramener/gramex-nlg/README.md

 2. A _narrative_, which is a collection of templates and rules around them.
    The narrative consists of the configuration which governs the rendered text.
-   An existing narrative can be uploaded through the "Add Data" button, or can be created through the [NLG IDE](nlg/).
+   An existing narrative can be uploaded through the "Add Data" button, or can be created through the IDE.
 Once created, the narrative can be named and becomes available for selection from the "Add Data" modal.

 ## The NLG IDE